ChristianCricchi/Daily_Flight_Planner/README.md

 # **Daily Flight Planner**

 Daily Flight Planner is an application designed for the aviation industry, especially for operations/dispatchers, that allows the planning and assignment of daily flights at an airport to various dispatchers.
-There are two types of login access:
+There are two types of login with two different levels of privileges:

 AdminOps Account: